jondavis847/nadir/README.md

 To plot or animate results, install the NADIR command line interface. cd into the nadir crate and enter 'cargo install --path .' which will install the nadir cli on your machine and add it to the path.

-To plot, from the examples root directory enter 'nadir plot -r <sim name>' and follow the cli prompts
+To plot, from the example's root directory enter 'nadir plot -r <sim name>' and follow the cli prompts

-To animate the result in 3d, from the examples root directory enter 'nadir animate -r <sim name>.
+To animate the result in 3d, from the example's root directory enter 'nadir animate -r <sim name>.
 Hit esc for animation options while in the window.